Stacy Valentine

-Stacy Valentine (born August 9, 1970) is an American former pornographic actress.
+Stacy Valentine (born Stacy Baker on August 9, 1970) is an American former pornographic actress.
 She is a member of both the AVN and XRCO Halls of Fame.

-Biography
+Career

-Adopted by her parents in Tulsa, Oklahoma and married at a young age, Valentine posed for Gallery magazine's "Girl Next Door" amateur photo contest.
+Stacy Valentine married at a young age, married at a young age, Valentine posed for Gallery magazine's "Girl Next Door" amateur photo contest.
 She won the contest and parlayed this into a follow-up spread in Hustler magazine.
 While shooting for Hustler in Mexico, she posed for a boy-girl layout for Hustler’s offshoot magazine, Rage.
 She enjoyed the shoot and agreed to perform in Coast-to-Coast's hardcore film Bikini Beach 4.
 A week after filming, she returned home, packed up her belongings, left her husband, and moved to Los Angeles to become a full-time adult actress.

 Valentine took her stage name from the fact that she appeared in her first adult film on February 14, 1996.
 Her last film was made exactly four years later in 2000.
 Valentine knew early on that she did not want to be in the adult industry too long.
 "The goal when you get into the business is that you want to be a contract girl and you want to get the awards.
 I was a contract girl.
 I got the awards.
 I fought very hard to climb that ladder and I would be damned if I was going to climb down it.
 So I thought, this is a perfect time to make my exit."

-As of 2010, Valentine lived in California, working as a director and model recruiter for Penthouse magazine.
-She previously held the same job title working from Florida.

-As of 2015, she was still working for Penthouse, with the professional title "West Coast Creative Director".